Shahed-Chy-Suzan/git-test/README.md

 # Scenario `reword` commit messages.

 You have a branch with a few commits, and you want to change the commit messages of these commits.
+One of the very popular use cases of interactive rebase is that you can edit an old commit message after the fact.
+You might be aware that git commit --amend also allows you to change a commit’s message — but only if it’s the very latest commit.
+For any commit older than that, we have to use interactive rebase!

 ### Step-by-Step Example